qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 * typing the new value directly in the cell, whether the attribute table is in table or form view.
 Changes are hence done cell by cell, feature by feature;
-* using the :ref:`field calculator <vector_field_calculator>`: update in a row a field that may already exist or to be created but for multiple features; it can be used to create virtual fields.
+* using the :ref:`field calculator <vector_field_calculator>`: update in a row a field that may already exist or to be created but for multiple features.
+It can be used to create virtual fields;
 * using the quick field :ref:`calculation bar <quick_field_calculation_bar>`:
-  same as above but for only existing field
+  same as above but for only existing field;
 * or using the :ref:`multi edit <multi_edit_fields>` mode: update in a row multiple fields for multiple features.